Under-toad/longitudinal_simulation_tool/README.md

 |`plot`|logical, length=1|`TRUE`|Whether the summary plot is produced.|
 |`offset.sd`|numeric, length=1|`0`|Standard deviation of individual level translations in the x-axis, sampled from a normal distribution with mean 0.|
 # Output
-The function outputs a list containing 5 elements:
+The function outputs a list containing a maximum of 7 elements:

 |Element|Description|
 |---|---|